 Now you just upload the file from your Downloads folder in File Explorer and then it starts the scan right away without having to click anything from the VirusTotal website.
 The next thing you’ll see is your results showing up.
 This time one engine has been found.
 You can look further down the same page to find out what antivirus or antimalware software picked it up as harmful and the others that didn’t.
 The more software that suggests your file is harmful, the more likely that it is harmful.

-Now because I’ve been given one potential red flag It’s got me feeling a little nervous about this file, so it’s time to do some further investigating.
+Now because I’ve been given one potential red flag, it has me feeling a little nervous about this file, so it’s time to do some further investigating.
 On the same results page, you’ll see three tabs: the Detection tab, the Details tab, and the Community tab.
-Each of thee additional tabs are useful for trying to figure out what to do next.
+Each of the additional tabs is useful for trying to figure out what to do next.
 The value of the community tab is pretty straightforward: you get to read comments left by others, and they help you judge the file’s safety based on other people’s experience.
 Just getting one reg flag is quite common so you shouldn’t assume this is going to be a virus, but you’ll want to make sure as best you can before deciding to keep it on my computer.
 So what you need to do next is click on the Details tab and then feast your eyes on the History section.

 Under the History heading, you’ll see a date of creation, date of the files first submission, date of its last submission and last analysis.
 What you want to do is make sure that there is a reasonably large gap between the dates from this section.
 The fact that this file was created way back on 2005, was then submitted in 2007 and was then submitted to VirusTotal in 2013 tells me that the likelihood of this file being a virus is very low.
 A red flag would be if the date of creation and submission were the same day or a time that were only a few days apart.
 That’s far more what you can expect to find from a malicious file because they generally won’t go to anywhere near as much effort as creating something and then letting it sit there for a long tie just to try to make it look real.
 Nobody has time for that, so it just isn’t likely to happen.